Malik Hasan Bahri

-Malik Hasan Bahri (died 1486) or Nizam-ul-Mulk Bahri was a noble of the Bahmani Sultanate in India who served as the prime minister from 1481 until his murder in 1486.
+Nizam-ul-Mulk Malik Hasan Bahri (died 1486) or Tima Bhat Kulkarni was a noble of the Bahmani Sultanate in India who served as the prime minister from 1481 until his murder in 1486.
 He was the father of Malik Ahmad Nizam Shah I, founder of the Ahmadnagar Sultanate, one of the secessionist kingdoms from the Bahmani Sultanate, and its ruling dynasty's primogenitor.

-Originally a Hindu Brahmin, he was taken captive by Bahmani forces in the 1420s and converted to Islam.
+Originally a Hindu Kulkarni Brahmin from Pathri, he was taken captive by Bahmani forces in the 1420s and converted to Islam.
 He entered the service of the sultanate as a military slave and was given further education.
 In 1471, he led the conquest of forts of the Gajapati Empire after he had been sent to influence a succession conflict in the state, and was given governorship over the Bahmani province of Telangana.
 As the leader of the Deccani faction in the conflict between them and those not native to South Asia, he helped plot the execution of Mahmud Gawan in 1481, the foreign prime minister at the time and Malik Hasan's predecessor.
 He then adopted the role, and in 1482 became the sole regent of Mahmood Shah, where throughout his ministership he had effective control of the state.
 In 1486, he was killed amidst continual internal strife.

 Biography

 Rise to power and reign

 According to the court historian Ferishta, Malik Hasan was originally a Brahmin from Pathri, a town in the Maharashtra.
-He initially bore the name of Tima Bhat, and his father was named Bhario.
+He initially bore the name of Tima Bhat, and his father was named Bhairo.
 However according to MG Ranade and Akola district gazetter his father was the kulkarni of pathri in marathwada.
 Varying accounts of his true origin explain why his family was in the region; one claims that they were escaping persecution perpetrated by Muslims, while another purports they were fleeing their native land from famine.
 In 1422–23, during one of Ahmad Shah I Wali of the Bahmani Sultanate's campaigns against Vijayanagara, he was taken captive by the sultan's forces and converted to Islam, being given his name Malik Hasan Bahri.
 Conscripted as a military slave of the sultanate, he was simultaneously given additional education to complement his prior schooling, where he was, at the behest of Sultan Alau'd-din Ahmad Shah, sent to an institution with then-prince Humayun Shah, and taught Persian.
 Humayun Shah's reported inability to properly pronounce Malik Hasan's surname led to his adoption of the surname "Bahri".
 During the reign of Muhammad Shah III starting in 1463, he was made a servant of the sultan and later an amir with a rank giving him charge of 2,000 horses.